What are Bunions?

-If you have a Bunion you will want to stay away from high heeled shoes due to the fact that high heels cause excess pressure on your forefoot aka bunion.
+If you have a Bunion you will want to stay away from high-heeled shoes since high heels cause excess pressure on your forefoot aka bunion.
 If you consistently put more pressure on your bunion it will continue to grow larger over time and create excess pain to the bunion area.
-In all, if you do not want to cause more pain to your Bunion we would advise you do not wear any type of high heels.
+In all, if you do not want to cause more pain to your Bunion we would advise you do not to wear any type of high heels.

 - Do bunions get worse over time?